astronomer/astro-docs/ac/v1.10.10/01_get-started/01_local.md

 ### Via Docker

-The preferred way to install Astronomer Astronomer Certified is to download our latest Astronomer-hosted Docker image, each of which will generally correspond with an open source Airflow release.
+The preferred way to install Astronomer Astronomer Core is to download our latest Astronomer-hosted Docker image, each of which will generally correspond with an open source Airflow release.

-For Astronomer's full collection of Docker Images, reference our public [Quay.io repository](https://quay.io/repository/astronomer/ap-airflow?tab=tags).
+For Astronomer's full collection of Docker Images, reference our public [Quay.io repository](https://quay.io/repository/astronomer/core?tab=tags).

 #### Install and Run

-To install and run the Astronomer Certified distribution, ensure that Docker is running on your machine and follow the steps below.
+To install and run the Astronomer Core distribution, ensure that Docker is running on your machine and follow the steps below.

 1. Create and cd into a new project directory for your Airflow project.

-        mkdir astronomer-certified && cd astronomer-certified
+        mkdir astronomer-core && cd astronomer-core

 2. Run the following command to initialize all of the necessary files you'll need to run the Airflow image locally:

         touch .env packages.txt requirements.txt docker-compose.yml Dockerfile

-3. Add the the following to the `Dockerfile` to grab the latest Astronomer Certified image on build:
+3. Add the the following to the `Dockerfile` to grab the latest Astronomer Core image on build:

     > Note: The below Dockerfile is an example and may use an outdated image.
 For an updated list of available images, see our [downloads page](/downloads).

         # For an Alpine-based image
-        FROM quay.io/astronomer/ap-airflow:1.10.10-alpine3.10-onbuild
+        FROM quay.io/astronomer/core:1.10.10-alpine3.10-onbuild

         # For a Debian-based image
-        FROM quay.io/astronomer/ap-airflow:1.10.10-buster-onbuild
+        FROM quay.io/astronomer/core:1.10.10-buster-onbuild

     Note that you can select which version you'd like to use via the tag appended to the image.